-Junior Counsellor Program (NEW for 2020!)
+Junior Counsellor Program

 We know that our campers are the ones who love camp the most and who are the most invested in getting involved when they are old enough.
-We love when former campers are able to come back and join us as volunteers or staff members.
-However, the camper experience of camp is very different from the staff/volunteer experience of camp, so this transition can be a difficult one.
+We love when former campers can come back and join us as volunteers or staff members.
+However, the camper experience of camp is very different from the staff/volunteer experience of camp, so this transition can be difficult.
 We want to set our former campers up for success in getting more involved, so this program will give campers a chance to learn some of the skills required to be successful in a volunteer or staff role.
 It will also give Brigadoon staff a chance to see them demonstrate these skills in context, which will help us to help them grow and determine if they’ll be a good fit for a staff/volunteer role in future.

 Who is eligible?